Phystro/closures/closures.md

-implement a function clalled `compose` that takes an arbitrary number of functions as its arguments.
+Implement a function clalled `compose` that takes an arbitrary number of functions as its arguments.

 It should return a new function that represents the composition of functionsList[1], functionsList[2], functionsList[3],...,functionsList[n] such that the arguments given to the function returned by the compose are passed to functionsList[1], the output obtained is passed to functionsList[2], and so on.
 Finally, the output of the last function should be returned.

 Note: the function `compose` should return a function.
 Each function may receive a single argument or a list of arguments.

 The functions used are:
-add(*args) -> takes a variable number of arguments and returns the sum of the arguments square(a) -> takes number or list of numbers as an argument and returns square of each element in a.
+add(*args) -> takes a variable number of arguments and returns the sum of the arguments

+square(a) -> takes number or list of numbers as an argument and returns square of each element in a.

+splitter(a) -> takes a number as an argument, divides the number by 2 and returns a list of length 2: [floor of division, value - floor of division].
+If a is a list, splitter() concatenates the output of the other lists.

+my_max(a) -> takes a number or list of numbers as an argument and returns the maximum value.

+my_min(a) -> takes number or list of numbers as an argument and returns minimum value

 The initial code is as below: